Stories from my work…

 My core contribution to the project has been a holistic analysis of employees’ learning experiences, role by role and department by department.
 To do this I observed and facilitated job analysis workshops, which gave me an understanding of the demographics as well as the work context of people in various roles.
 Each time, I followed this up with in-depth interviews that focused on participants’ training experiences, needs, and preferences, and tied together training with performance review and job satisfaction.
 I gathered my data in an efficient tabular format I’ve developed over the years, and presented findings and suggestions back to the project team.
 I was frequently asked to present these to the individual departments as well, to keep them apprised of the state of their internal training and what direction it should go.

-Like any modern L&D program, my current project has a software component, and one of my duties has been to assess virtual training platforms offered by third-parties.
+Like any modern L&D program, one of my recent projects had a software component, and one of my duties was to assess virtual training platforms offered by third-parties.
 This required me to think about the needs of learners more deeply than mere usability, and served as the impetus to begin investigations into employees’ preferred learning strategies, and how their experience with training relates to things like job satisfaction, performance feedback, and career path comprehension.
 I worked to understand these things first, so I could identify which platforms would best support the learners.

 To establish a baseline against which to evaluate forthcoming learning platforms, I conducted a SUS survey of AEP’s existing Learning Management System.
 Gathering responses from over 100 participants, I was able to produce a quantitative measure of the system’s perceived usability (it was about average with a score of 69/100).
 I asked additional questions so the data could be broken out according to how recently the participants had accessed the system and the conditions under which they tended to access it, which produced deeper insights.
 At the end of my survey I included an open-ended comment section, to which a surprising number of participants gave similar answers, thus providing our team with further direction in our evaluation of various Learning Management Systems.